StuartCTS/kcc-demo/README.md

 ## Managing GCP resources

 ### Creating a managed resource
 Given the correct project API permissions, you can now use `kubectl` operations to create, manage, modify and delete GCP resources.
-Firstly, make sure the correct APIs are enabled for the resources you are considering creating - wiethr via the console or if you wish, via KCC, e.g. for pubsub
+Firstly, make sure the correct APIs are enabled for the resources you are considering creating - whether via the console or, if you wish, via KCC, e.g. for pubsub

 Enable API [](samples/enable_pubsub.yaml)
 ```